dvd280/sparrow-messenger/README.md

 ## Compiling

-Sparrow is a very small module - less than 200 lines of just standard C++, Which makes it possible to compile on any platform by just copying main.cpp and the Helpers.h header into the same folder/directory.
-Compilation is possible with any C++ compiler.
+Sparrow is a very small module - less than 200 lines of just standard C++, Which makes it possible to compile on any platform by just copying main.cpp and the Helpers.h header into the same folder/directory and compiling with any C++ compiler.

 ## Usage